pennsignals/pennsignals.github.io/_posts/2017-07-18-challenges-in-predictive-healthcare.md

 ## Clinical Decision Making

 Ultimately, we're trying to improve patient outcomes by helping clinicians make better decisions with the plethora of data they increasingly have available to them.
-That means that this is fundamentally a human process, and hence, involving the relevent humans from the get-go is of the utmost import.
+That means that this is fundamentally a human process, and hence, involving the relevant humans from the get-go is of the utmost import.
 Important questions we have learned to ask up front in this collaborative process include:

 - What are the current workflows?
 - How are decisions about risks being made at present?